succinctlabs/sp1/book/generating-proofs/recommended-workflow.md

 #### Benchmarking on small vs. large programs

 In SP1, there is a fixed overhead for proving that is independent of your program's cycle count.
-This means that benchmarking on *small programs* is not representative of the performance of larger programs.
+This means that benchmarking on _small programs_ is not representative of the performance of larger programs.
 To get an idea of the scale of programs for real-world workloads, you can refer to our [benchmarking blog post](https://blog.succinct.xyz/sp1-production-benchmarks) and also some numbers below:

-* An average Ethereum block can be between 100-500M cycles (including merkle proof verification for storage and execution of transactions) with our `keccak` and `secp256k1` precompiles.
+- An average Ethereum block can be between 100-500M cycles (including merkle proof verification for storage and execution of transactions) with our `keccak` and `secp256k1` precompiles.
-* For a Tendermint light client, the average cycle count can be between 10M and 50M cycles (including our ed25519 precompiles).
+- For a Tendermint light client, the average cycle count can be between 10M and 50M cycles (including our ed25519 precompiles).
-* We consider programs with <2M cycles to be "small" and by default, the fixed overhead of proving will dominate the proof latency.
+- We consider programs with <2M cycles to be "small" and by default, the fixed overhead of proving will dominate the proof latency.
 If latency is incredibly important for your use-case, we can specialize the prover network for your program if you reach out to us.

-Note that if you generate PLONK proofs on the prover network, you will encounter a fixed overhead of 90 seconds for the STARK -> SNARK wrapping step.
-We're actively working on reducing this overhead in our next release.
+Note that if you generate Groth16 or PLONK proofs on the prover network, you will encounter a fixed overhead for the STARK -> SNARK wrapping step.
+We're actively working on reducing this overhead in future releases.

 #### On-Demand vs. Reserved Capacity